When I started this blog; I was adamant that I was going to find the answer to all my skin problems through changing my diet.

 But I am upset to hear that potentially the antibiotics I took to clear my skin when I was fifteen; could now be the cause of my acne and IBS.
 (Que.
 Alanis Morissette)

 If you are interested in learning more about gut health; have a listen to this podcast by Dr Megan Rossi or check out this video by Giulia Enders.

-First on the agenda is to detox my gut of klebsiella pneumoniae, Nigma is putting me on a three month course of Viracin Plant Tannin which is free from milk, nut & peanut and egg.
+First on the agenda is to detox my gut of klebsiella pneumoniae, Nigma recommended a three month course of Viracin Plant Tannin which is free from milk, nut & peanut and egg.

 To help restore my healthy gut bacteria and overall skin health Dr. Nigma has recommended me two of her own branded products: Healthy Flora and Immortal Skin.

 In addition to this Dr. Nigma recommended that I have a course of her IPL treatments.
 Unfortunately as I do not live in the U.K. or L.A where both of her clinics are located, I was unable to schedule this part of the treatment, however I do believe tackling acne from all angles is best for results.

 Unfortunately after waiting over a month for the Viracin to arrive; it was established that Dr. Nigma had supplier issues and the supplements had never been sent.

 At this point I decided to continue my treatment alone as I felt the phone consultations at £250 per thirty minutes weren’t worth the money.
 I was quite surprised that this holistic approach to treating acne ended in the same way as all other doctor appointments – being prescribed tablets rather than healing with food or lifestyle choices.